-Tabeetha School offers a variety of extracurricular clubs and activities (running, gardening, yearbook and more) including:
+Tabeetha School offers a variety of extracurricular clubs and activities such as running, gardening, Yearbook, Christian Union and including:

 Model United Nations (MUN)